SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/Ticket_Agent/v1TicketAgent_AddAttachments.md

 | Accept         | Content-type(s) you would like the response in:  |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 TicketMessageEntityId, AttachmentIds

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | TicketMessageEntityId | int32 |  |
 | AttachmentIds | array |  |

-## Response
+## Response:

 No Content